 1. GZIP Compression Check Tool

 One of the easiest ways to check if GZIP is enabled on your site is to use a compression-checking tool.

-For this article, I used the Gift of Speed compression tool to check this website for GZIP enabled.
+I used the Gift of Speed compression tool for this article to check this website for GZIP enabled.

 You can also use it to test if GZIP is enabled on your website.